FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Duration=Length of the tournament in minutes.
 Appears on the left-hand side box on the pages of tournaments.
 Example: http://lichess.org/tournament/67hj23c2

 Winner=Indicates the player won the tournament.
-This is the title text (what you see when you hover the mouse over) the trophy icon on tournaments pages.
+This is the mouseover text of the trophy icon on tournaments pages.
 Example: http://lichess.org/tournament/67hj23c2

 Standing=Shows the order of the players in a tournament, ordered by their score.
 Could be translated as "position" or "score" if your language has no equivalent.
 Appears in the left-most column on the pages of individual tournaments.
 Example: http://lichess.org/tournament/67hj23c2